-AACN created this new awards program to recognize and showcase outstanding dissertations and capstone projects completed by students in research- and practice-focused doctoral programs.
+AACN created this awards program to recognize and showcase outstanding dissertations and final DNP projects completed by students in research- and practice-focused doctoral programs.
 Many doctoral students are advancing ground-breaking research and practice innovations that are worthy of national recognition and could serve as exemplars for other students to emulate.

 - Excellence in Advancing Nursing Science Award for an outstanding dissertation from a student in a PhD in nursing or DNS program.
 A dissertation is an original research project that focuses on advancing nursing science and developing new evidence with the potential to guide nursing practice.

 - Excellence in Advancing Nursing Practice Award for an outstanding final project from a student in a Doctor of Nursing Practice (DNP) program.
 A DNP project demonstrates high-level mastery of an area of advanced nursing practice and focuses on the translation of evidence into practice.

 - Nominations may be made by the dean, doctoral department chair, dissertation committee chair, or DNP project advisor.

 - Dissertation and DNP project successfully defended/completed between September 14, 2015 and September 14, 2016.

 PhD Award criteria